E-commerce

 March 25, 2025

-In Shopify admin, draft orders (often called “purchase orders” in French) let you sell outside the standard checkout flow: phone, trade show, chat, B2B quotes, or negotiated pricing.
+In the Shopify admin, draft orders (often called « purchase orders » in French) make it possible to sell outside the standard flow: phone, in-person, chat, B2B quotes, or negotiated pricing.
 This guide is based on the Shopify Help Center page Creating draft orders, the article Sending invoices for draft orders, the documentation on inventory states, and the DraftOrder resource in the Admin API (shopify.dev).
-You will find tables, an operational checklist, and links to our articles on products, inventory management, and loyalty programs.
+You'll find tables, an operational checklist, and links to our articles on products, inventory management, and loyalty programs.

-The goal is simple: create an order on behalf of a customer, then either send an invoice with a secure payment link, collect payment directly from the admin, or save a draft to finish later.
-Once payment is accepted, the draft order becomes a regular order: it appears in Orders and follows your normal processing workflow.
+The goal is simple: create an order in a customer's name, then either send an invoice with a secure payment link, collect payment directly from the admin, or save a draft to finish later.
+Once payment is accepted, the draft order becomes a regular order: it appears in Orders and follows your normal fulfillment workflow.

 Summary